A trial of CAR T-cell treatment and pembrolizumab for diffuse B cell lymphoma (ALEXANDER)

 • pembrolizumab

-Currently, CAR T-cell treatment targets 1 protein on the surface of the cell.
+At the time of this trial, CAR T-cell treatment targeted 1 protein on the surface of the cell.
 But sometimes this treatment doesn’t work for very long.
 Researchers think this might be because the lymphoma cells can hide away and not be recognised.

-So, in this trial, they are looking at CAR T-cell treatment that targets 2 proteins.
+So, in this trial, they looked at CAR T-cell treatment that targets 2 proteins.
 These proteins are CD19 and CD22.
+It’s also called AUTO3 treatment.

 Pembrolizumab is a type of immunotherapy Open a glossary item.
 It blocks a protein called PD-1.
 This triggers the immune system to attack and kill lymphoma cells.
-Doctors think it will help CAR T-cells to work better.
+Doctors wanted to see if it helped the CAR T-cells to work better.

 • how safe treatment is